jasonsonthanhngo/chatGPT-bot/server/README.md

-//This is the backend part of the project
+This is the backend part of the chatbot.
+I have utilized variables like 'role' and 'content' to communicate with the powerful GPT-3.5-turbo model, which can deliver exceptional responses, tailored to your needs.
-//I used OpenAI API to connect to gpt 3.5 turbo, and text-davinci-003 model to generate answers.